Burial: Burial among African-American slaves

-In the African-American slave community, slaves quickly familiarized themselves with funeral procedures and the location of gravesites of family and friends.
+In the African-American slave community, slaves quickly adopted funeral procedures and the location of gravesites of family and friends.
 Specific slaves were assigned to prepare dead bodies, build coffins, dig graves, and construct headstones.
 Slave funerals were typically at night when the workday was over, with the master present to view all the ceremonial procedures.
 Slaves from nearby plantations were regularly in attendance.

 At death, a slave's body was wrapped in cloth.
 The hands were placed across the chest, and a metal plate was placed on top of their hands.
 The reasoning for the plate was to hinder their return home by suppressing any spirits in the coffin.
 Often, personal property was buried with slaves to appease spirits.
-The coffins were nailed shut once the body was inside, and carried by hand or wagon, depending on the property designated for slave burial site.
+The coffins were nailed shut once the body was inside, and carried by hand or wagon, depending on the property designated for the slave burial site.

-Slaves were buried oriented East to West, with feet at the Eastern end (head at the Western end, thus raising facing East).
+Slaves were buried oriented east to west, with feet at the eastern end and head at the western end and the person thus rising facing east.
 According to Christian doctrine, this orientation permitted rising to face the return of Christ without having to turn around upon the call of Gabriel's trumpet.
-Gabriel's trumpet would be blown near the Eastern sunrise.
+Gabriel's trumpet would be blown near the eastern sunrise.